Current Project Highlights

 - Telepresence Robot ProjectSocial isolation is a significant issue in aged care settings such as long-term care (LTC) and hospitals and is associated with adverse outcomes such as reduced well-being and loneliness.
 Mobile Telepresence Robots such as the Double 3 robot, may help address social isolation and loneliness among older adults in LTC homes.

-- TV Study: TV programs Tailored to People Living with DementiaTV Study: TV programs Tailored to People Living with Dementia This project explores the use of a TV program that consists of videos tailored to people living with dementia’s needs and interests.
-This project investigates how this program may be used as a resource improving the quality of life and psychosocial well-being of residents living […]
+- TV Study: TV Programs Tailored to People Living With DementiaTV Study: TV Programs Tailored to People Living With Dementia This project explores the use of a TV program that consists of videos tailored to people living with dementia’s needs and interests.
+This project investigates how this program may be used as a resource improving the quality… Read more: TV Study: TV Programs Tailored to People Living With Dementia

-- Virtual Reality Program in Long Term CareVirtual Reality Program in Long Term Care Poster Youtube Links Our Team Principal Investigator: Dr. Lillian Hung Lab members: Jim Mann, Mona Upreti, Alisha Tumar, Winnie Kan and David So Project Co-lead: Sonia Hardern (Regional Practice Lead, Research and Knowledge Translation) GlobalNews Interview: Watch us on Global News (December 19th, 2022)!
+- Virtual Reality Program in Long Term CareVirtual Reality Program in Long Term Care Poster Youtube Links Our Team Principal Investigator: Dr. Lillian Hung Lab members: Jim Mann, Mona Upreti, Alisha Tumar, Winnie Kan and David So Project Co-leads: Sonia Hardern (Regional Practice Lead, Research and Knowledge Translation) & Joey Wong.
+Questions?
+Email Joey… Read more: Virtual Reality Program in Long Term Care

 - Happy2EatFood is more than nutrition; it brings comfort.
 For residents in long-term care facilities, food is vital to health, well-being, and quality of life.
 Our research aims to focus on supporting both resident and staff needs during mealtimes.